 Willingham played strictly left field last season, and it's logical to assume he'll take over left with the A's, with Coco Crisp in center and David DeJesus in right.
 DeJesus was acquired from Kansas City in November, and he's pegged for a starting role.

 If Willingham starts, it would push Ryan Sweeney to the bench.
 Sweeney is one of Oakland's better all-around players, but he's hit just 12 homers in his three seasons with the team.
-A lack of power among the A's outfielders has been
+A lack of power among the A's outfielders has been an offensive weakness.

 Sweeney is coming off knee surgery of his own that ended his 2010 season early, but he's been optimistic he'll be ready by spring training.